packethost/packet-rb/README.md

 --------

-This library comes with a `GlobalID::Locator` implementation that you can use to load object from the Packet API remotely.
+This library comes with a `GlobalID::Locator` implementation that you can use to load an object from the Packet API remotely.
 To set it up, do something like this in your initializer:

     require 'packet/global_id'